electron/governance/wg-api/best-practices.md

 ### Instance Methods

-If an API accepts options, or may accept option in future, it should be implemented as method.
+If an API of the class accepts options, or may accept option in future, it should be implemented as method.

 For example: